 So if you don’t know how to create a website, here’s the simplified version:

-- Go To Namecheap and Register your domain name
+- Go To Namecheap and Register your domain name (My Guide: How To Choose a Domain Name)

-- Go To Bluehost (or any other web hosting company) and sign up for a hosting plan, note: if you chose Bluehost as your web hosting service, you won’t have to register a domain with Namecheap anymore, since Bluehost will offer you a domain name for free when you sign up for their service.
+- Go To Bluehost (or any other web hosting company) and sign up for a hosting plan, note: if you choose Bluehost as your web hosting service, you won’t have to register a domain with Namecheap anymore, since Bluehost will offer you a domain name for free when you sign up for their service.

 - Install WordPress using the 1 click tool from inside the hosting control panel